parduino/Femora/docs/technical/constraint/mp/index.rst

 Understanding the MP Constraint Manager
 ---------------------------------------

-The ``MPConstraintManager`` is a core component of MeshMaker that provides a centralized system for creating, managing, and applying multi-point constraints to your model.
+The ``MPConstraintManager`` is a core component of FEMORA that provides a centralized system for creating, managing, and applying multi-point constraints to your model.
 It implements the Singleton pattern to ensure a single, consistent point of constraint management across the entire application.

 MP constraints define relationships between multiple nodes in your mesh, allowing you to: